 There are five benefits that make opening a LIRA advantageous compared to cashing out your pension or leaving it with your former employer:

-You can open a LIRA at any financial institution and invest the funds as you choose.
-This gives you control over the investments compared to leaving your pension with a former employer or annuity provider.
-You can diversify assets within your LIRA based on your specific risk preferences, investment knowledge, and retirement goals.
+- Investment control: You can open a LIRA at any financial institution and direct your own investments (e.g., stocks, bonds, GICs, mutual funds).
+This gives you control over the investments compared to leaving your pension with a former employer.

-LIRA funds are exempt from seizure by creditors in the event of bankruptcy, insolvency, or legal actions.
+- Creditor protection: Funds held within a LIRA are generally protected from creditors in the event of bankruptcy or legal action.
 This preserves pension savings for your retirement income regardless of any debts or liabilities.
-Funds are only accessible once eligible withdrawals begin.

-The locked-in rules prevent full withdrawals from a LIRA before retirement age, except in extenuating circumstances.
-This helps ensure the funds are preserved over the long term and enhances retirement income security.
-The restrictions aim to prevent pension savings from being spent frivolously or drawn down too quickly.
+- Forced retirement savings: The locked-in rules prevent full withdrawals from a LIRA before retirement age, except in extenuating circumstances.
+This helps prevent pension savings from being spent frivolously or drawn down too quickly.

 What Are The Downsides of a LIRA?